confluence/python-textbok/python_notes/Collections.rst

     # but this will work
     dict([(1, 2), (3, 4)])

 We will revisit conversions in the next chapter, when we learn about *comprehensions* -- an efficient syntax for filtering sequences or dictionaries.
-By using the right kind of comprehension, you can filter a collection and convert it to a different type of collection at the same time.
+By using the right kind of comprehension, we can filter a collection and convert it to a different type of collection at the same time.

 Another look at strings
 -----------------------